mpokrass/Personality-notes/psych-356.md

 William James said that it makes the sand and grit (like dukkha) of self-hood incline disappear.
 Moral enthusiasm, not just religion, like what Trump spews.
 Catholic church had flown too high, lost touch.

 People going to the crusades bumped into Aristotle.
 The ignorant Muslims who were too be massacred were very knowledgeable about the Greeks.
 Aristotle was a proto scientist., Was interested in this world.
 Interest in science began again.
 From this renaissance (rebirth) in science and interest in this world (and not just the transcendent world).
 Copernicus was the first threat to human dignity at the time.
-People were told that the Earth was the center of creation, but Copernicus said it was not even the center of the solar system.
-Guttenberg and the printing price.
+People were told that the Earth was the centre of creation, but Copernicus said it was not even the centre of the solar system.
+Gutenberg and the printing price.
 Protestant revolution, Galileo, Newton (Gravity).
 Natural laws that don’t require a supernatural hand.
 Next were Voltaire and Rousseau (enlightenment and romanticism).
 The enlightenment occurred in the 18th century.
 Gathered together lots of thoughtful people in an interest to make things better.
 An interest in humanism.

 Rousseau wrote novels and could take a lot of meaning from human emotion.
 Romanticism began to replace the focus of the non-wordly realm.
 People became interested in their emotions and feelings.